Amos T. Akerman: Resignation controversy

 During December, while Akerman was busy prosecuting the Klan, he was unexpectedly asked to resign by President Grant.
 Rumor was that Grant was pressured by Secretary of Interior Columbus Delano, who sympathized with railroad tycoons Collis P. Huntington and Jay Gould, and had demanded Akerman's resignation.
 Akerman had ruled against the government's giving federal land grants and government bonds to the Union Pacific Railroad.
 Akerman denied that Delano was the reason for his departure from office.

 William S. McFeely, author of a critical biography of Grant, wrote that Grant was uneasy concerning Akerman's prosecution zeal against the Klan and did not want to appear as a military dictator grinding the South into submission.
 According to McFeely, with Akerman's resignation "went any hope that the Republican party would develop as a national party of true racial equality".
 However, historian Eric Foner noted that Akerman's replacement, George H. Williams, continued to prosecute the Klan in the South.
 After Akerman resigned, he did not have any hard feelings towards President Grant.
 Akerman supported Grant's renomination in 1872 and believed that the president would continue to enforce anti-terrorist laws.

 Return to Georgia and death

 Although he was offered another government job, he returned to Georgia, where he continued to practice law until his death in Cartersville, on December 21, 1880.
 He was interred at Oak Hill Cemetery in the city.

 Family

 Days before he entered active Confederate Army service in 1864 during the American Civil War, Akerman married Martha Rebecca Galloway.
 The couple had eight children; one child died before adulthood.
-Their son Alexander Akerman achieved notability.
+Their son Alexander Akerman was a Judge on the United States District Court for the Southern District of Florida from 1929 to 1948.